Sports nutrition for ball sports

 🍞 |

-Carbohydrates: During exercise lasting more than 60 minutes, carbohydrates should be consumed to maintain energy reserves.
-Consume approximately 60g to 90g of carbohydrates per hour.
-Bars are not recommended.
+Carbohydrates: For activities lasting longer than 60 minutes, carbohydrates should be consumed to maintain energy stores.
+Aim for approximately 60g to 90g of carbohydrates per hour.
+Energy bars are not recommended.

 |

-When taking gel during a race or training, make sure you drink enough liquid (even during training!).
-We recommend taking a supply every 20 minutes, if possible.
+When consuming gels during a race or training session, make sure to drink enough fluids (even during training!).
+Replenishment every 20 minutes is recommended, if possible.

 🍞 |

-Fast carbohydrate intake: Glycogen storage in the muscles is most effective in the first two hours after exercise.
-A carbohydrate-rich meal (approx. 400-500 kcal, 60-70% carbohydrate content) should be consumed as soon as possible.
+Rapid carbohydrate intake: Glycogen storage in the muscles is most effective in the first two hours after exercise.
+A carbohydrate-rich meal (approx. 400-500 kcal, 60-70% carbohydrate) should be consumed as soon as possible.
 Carbohydrate:protein ratio of 3:1.

 |